solo-io/sqoop/docs/introduction/concepts/resolvers.md

 }
 ```

-`Args` represent arguments that were passed to QLoo as part of the Client Query.
+`Args` represent arguments that were passed to Sqoop as part of the Client Query.

 `Parent` represents the root object the field under query belongs to. `Parent`
 is `nil` for root types (`Query` and `Mutation` type).

-The `marshal` function is available for use in QLoo templates.
+The `marshal` function is available for use in Sqoop templates.
 `marshal` will encode any value into JSON.

 Here's an example of a Gloo Resolver using multiple destinations, with load balancing: